ghostandthemachine/clj-quad/README.md

 ## retrieval

-retrieve elements from a quad based on a point
+Retrieve elements from a quad based on a point

 ````clojure
 => (retrieve-point quad {:bounds (bounds 100 100 1 1)})